Sticktron/g0blin/README.md

 ## known issues

-Touch ID not working in apps after jailbreaking.
+- Touch ID does not work in App Store apps while in jailbroken mode

 ## notes